lin-mengwei/lin-mengwei.github.io/activities.md

   <summary>
     <b>3.
 Job Market Preperation Process Improvement Plan</b>
   </summary>
-    <p> The plan aims to better prepare PhD program candidates for the job market by offering a comprehensive set of activities, including information sessions, planning meetings, package tutoring, mock interviews, mock job market talks.
+    <p> The plan aims to <b>better prepare PhD candidates for the Job Market</b> by offering a comprehensive set of activities, including information sessions, planning meetings, package tutoring, mock interviews, mock job market talks.
 It was development with the invaluable support and advice from <a href="https://mariebeigelman.github.io/" target="_blank">Marie Beigelman</a> and <a href="https://abhinavkhemka.com" target="_blank">Abhinav Khemka</a>.
 The plan was approved by th Academic Committee, and has been implemented since the academic year 2024/25.</p>
 </details>

 <br>